dakivara/pgcrud/README.md

 ## Key Features

-- No ORM, declarative expressions only.
+- No ORM, only declarative expressions.
 - Built-in pydantic and msgspec support for data serialization & validation
 - Efficient handling of complex parent-child relationships
 - Perform operations sync or async.